USS Oakland (CL-95): 1943

 Following a shakedown and training cruise off San Diego in the summer of 1943, Oakland sailed back to Pearl Harbor arriving on 3 November.
 Joining with three heavy cruisers and two destroyers, she linked up with Task Group 50.3 (TG 50.3) near Funafuti in the Ellice Islands, for support of Operation Galvanic, the amphibious push into the Gilbert Islands.
-The carriers launched initial air strikes on 19 November, and in retaliation, a wave of Japanese torpedo bombers attacked the formation on the afternoon of the 20th.
-Oakland scored two kills and two assists in fighting off the raiders.
+The carriers launched initial air strikes against Kwajalein Atoll on 19 November.
+More than fifty Japanese G4M torpedo bombers were left intact on Kwajalein, yet despite objections of the involved air crews the carriers failed to follow up on the raid.
+This inaction allowed the previously identified wing of torpedo bombers from Kwajalein to attack the formation during the evening and night of the 20th.
+In this action, the skipper of the Oakland asked for clearance to fall back from the formation and activate Oakland’s running lights in order to draw the attention away from the task force.
+The ploy succeeded, and the Oakland scored two kills and two assists in fighting off the raiders.

 On 26 November, northeast of the Marshall Islands, Oakland again fought off strong coordinated torpedo plane attacks.
 At 2332 on 4 December, a torpedo tore into the side of Lexington, damaging steering control and Oakland covered her slow withdrawal, arriving Pearl Harbor on 9 December.